 510 E. Memorial Road, Suite C-2

 F :: 405.775.9800

-Dickinson plans to break ground on the project this coming spring with a completion date in spring 2009.
+Dickinson Theatres Inc. plans to break ground on the theater spring 2008 for a spring 2009 opening.

 "The 525-seat IMAX auditorium will place Oklahoma City's moviegoers into the center of the action and immerse them into images and sounds so intense, they will almost feel them," said John Hartley, chief executive for Dickinson Theaters.

 Jack Poessiger, a spokesman for Dickinson Theaters, said the Hollywood version of IMAX has become a "phenomenon" in the United States, Europe, Japan and Korea.

 "People really search them out," he said.
 "This past weekend 'I am Legend' opened in the IMAX theaters ... and those box office figures went through the roof."

 He said customers are willing to pay about $2 more per movie because they're getting more, such as larger screen, 15,000 watts of digital sound, clarity and IMAX quality.